Eric Edgar Cooke: Acquittals

-Despite Cooke's 1963 confession, Beamish served 15 years, while Button was sentenced to 10 years and ended up serving five.
+Despite Cooke's 1963 confession, Beamish served 15 years (including five years for assaulting a girl while on parole), while Button served four years and nine months.
 In 2002, the Court of Criminal Appeal quashed Button's conviction.
 Button's success opened the way for an appeal by Beamish, who was acquitted in 2005.
 In both cases, the appeal judges found that the murders had most likely been committed by Cooke.
+In 2003, Button was granted a A$460,000 ex gratia payment by the Western Australian government.
 On 2 June 2011, Beamish was granted a A$425,000 ex gratia payment by the Western Australian government.

 Media

 Estelle Blackburn spent six years writing the biographical story Broken Lives, about Cooke's life and criminal career, focusing particularly on the devastation left on his victims and their families.
 New information on Cooke and fresh evidence published in the book led to the exonerations of Button and Beamish.
-Another book was Presumed Guilty by Bret Christian.
+Another book was Presumed Guilty: When Cops get it Wrong and Courts Seal the Deal by Bret Christian.

 In Randolph Stow's final novel, The Suburbs of Hell (1984), he acknowledged that there was a delayed response to the horror of Cooke's murders, which he transposed for fictional purposes from his WA origins to a town resembling the English town he then inhabited, Harwich.
 Suzanne Falkiner's biography of Stow revealed that it piqued his sense of humour that Perth denizens at the time of the murders would knock on doors and say 'It's the Nedlands Monster'.

 A 2000 memoir by Robert Drewe, The Shark Net – later made into a three-part television series – provided one author's impressions of the effect the murders had on the Perth of that era.
 According to Drewe, more people bought dogs for security, and locked back doors and garages that had never been secured before.

 Cooke, as "The Nedlands Monster", features in Tim Winton's 1991 novel Cloudstreet and the subsequent 2011 television adaptation.
 Cooke is also referenced in Craig Silvey's 2009 novel Jasper Jones.

 In March 2009, the second season of Crime Investigation Australia featured an episode about Eric Edgar Cooke.
 In September 2016, Felon True Crime Podcast also reviewed Cooke's crime spree in detail.

 In November 2020, Stan released an original four-part docuseries After the Night, covering the story of Cooke's murders.

+In February 2025 Australian true crime podcast Casefile covered the murders in a two-part episode entitled 'The Night Caller'.